0xPolygon/polygon-docs/docs/learn/agglayer.md

 !!! credits

-    The contents of this document were sourced from [a blog post](https://hackmd.io/@QOKsDTFRSd-1oYqrNQ3fIA/Hkx9X3jah) originally written by Brendan Farmer, Co-founder @ Polygon
+    The contents of this document were sourced from [a blog post](https://hackmd.io/@QOKsDTFRSd-1oYqrNQ3fIA/Hkx9X3jah) originally written by Brendan Farmer, Co-founder @ Polygon on Sep 2023.

 [^1]: Definition taken from "Shared Sequencing: Defragmenting the L2 Rollup Ecosystem" https://hackmd.io/@EspressoSystems/SharedSequencing by Espresso Systems